hangdeng/TIMA_for_Sedimentology/README.md

 - Find out the most associated mineral for each mineral

 ### 3 Ternary Diagram for Mineral Distribution
+- Plot ternary diagram of mineral composition for thin section
 TODO:
 Improve:
 Density contour on ternary